Solvaring/ESO_ZBS_APIcreator/README.md

 After performing the instruction in the previous paragraph, go to the last line of the file and add a single closing curly brace '}'

-xmlapicreator2 operates over esouixml.txt and xmlapicreator operates over ESOXMLKeywordlist which you can then copy and paste onto the bottom of the api table of the plugin.
+xmlapicreator2 operates over esouixml.txt which is the xml section of ESOUIDocumentation and xmlapicreator operates over ESOXMLKeywordlist which is created by xmlapicreator2, you can then copy and paste the content of ESOXMLAPI onto the bottom of the api table of the plugin.

 ### Final notes: